frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 📦 **Data as Product** | Quality metrics, documentation, SLAs |
 | 🛠️ **Self-Serve Platform** | Teams publish/consume independently |
 | 🏛️ **Federated Governance** | Standards with autonomy |

+> 💡 **How I answer this:**
+>
+> "I've implemented data mesh principles in organizations transitioning from centralized data teams.
+The key is domain ownership - each team owns their data products, not a central team.
+I help teams treat data as a product with quality metrics, documentation, and SLAs.
+I build self-serve platforms where teams can publish and consume data independently.
+Governance is federated - we define company-wide standards (naming, security), but teams have autonomy in implementation.
+The result is faster data delivery because teams don't wait for a central team, while still maintaining quality and consistency."

 ---